On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Empirical study

-For different methods, the relative MSEs to PC method are reported in Table \ref{Table3}.
+For different methods, the relative MSEs to PC method are reported in Table \ref{Table5}.

-From Table \ref{Table3}, we can see that considering the correlation between idiosyncratic error term can improve the forecast.
-We also note that the MSEs of EMAPG algorithm usually smaller than the other two methods, which implies that preserving the positive definiteness of $\bSigma_{\be}$ can improve forecasting.
+From Table \ref{Table5}, we find that considering the correlation between idiosyncratic error term can improve the performance of forecasting, and the MSEs of EMAPG algorithm are usually smaller than the other two methods, which implies that the forecasting accuracy can be further improved by preserving the positive definiteness of $\hbSigma_{\be}$.
+Moreover, we can also find that as $n$ and $p$ increase the performances of these three methods become very similar, which coincides with the consistency properties given in \citep{Bai16,BaiLI16}.